 You may be hearing the term a lot lately as the aptly-dubbed sharing economy takes greater strides into our everyday lives.
-The phrase is being used to describe a new mode of consumption rapidly growing in popularity, encompassing initiatives both large and small in scope, from short-term rental giant AirBnB and pseudo-taxi system Uber, to neighbors swapping tools over the backyard fence.
+The phrase is used to describe an increasingly popular mode of consumption that encompasses initiatives both large and small — from short-term rental giant Airbnb and pseudo-taxi service Uber to neighbors swapping tools over the backyard fence.
 According to some, this peer-to-peer sharing economy isn’t just changing the way we allocate resources, it has the potential to change our lives.

 On average, three rooms of the typical home held more than 2,200 possessions, and the amount of possessions increased by 30 percent with each child.
 This level of consumption causes stress for the consumer, who has to constantly interact with this overwhelming array of items, but it also places an impossible stress load on the environment due to the effects of manufacturing, shipping, and disposing of these items.

-The sharing economy has the potential to change this by allowing people to trade rarely used items, create systems of borrowing, or invest in shared ownership.
+The sharing economy has the potential to change this by making it easier for people to trade rarely used items, create systems of borrowing, or invest in shared ownership.
 It all adds up to a drastic shift towards reduction of the stuff clogging our homes — and our landfills.

 Secondly, the sharing economy saves money so we can — if we so choose — spend it in support of our sustainability values.
-When people make the choice to support local artisans rather than big box stores and buy organic produce, meat and dairy instead of fast-food or microwave meals, every penny counts and savvy budgeting becomes even more vital.
-Allocating resources away from accumulating possessions, paying to maintain your own vehicle, or even shelling out for hotel rooms allows a consumer to make these eco-friendly choice more easily, more often.
+When people make the choice to support local artisans rather than big box stores and buy locally grown produce, meat, and dairy instead of fast-food or microwave meals, savvy budgeting becomes a priority.
+But by reducing money spent on accumulating unnecessary possessions, maintaining a personal vehicle, or even paying for costly hotel rooms, consumers can make these eco-friendly choices more easily, more often.